mariadb-corporation/mariadb-columnstore-server/README.md

 ```bash
 apt-get install expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev
 ```
+## For Debian 8

+These packages need to be installed:

+apt-get install expect perl openssl file sudo libdbi-perl libboost-all-dev libreadline-dev

 ##MariaDB ColumnStore utilizes the System Logging for logging purposes
 So you will want to make sure that one of these system logging packages is installed: